brightzheng100/run-llms-on-laptop/README-OLLAMA.md

 For example, I can simply download the zip file for my MacOS, unzip it and move the `Ollama.app` file into "Applications" folder.
 That's it.

-The commands are powered by `cobra` so you may be very familar with the command layout:
+The commands are powered by `cobra` so you may be very familiar with the command layout:

 ```sh
 $ ollama -h